FOLLOW US

 • do your own research – private companies have a financial interest in arranging your medical treatment abroad and the information they provide should not be your only source of information

-Find further advice on medical tourism from TravelHealthPro, and NHS guidance on going abroad for medical treatment, and (if relevant to you) on cosmetic surgery abroad.
+Find further advice on medical tourism from TravelHealthPro and NHS guidance on going abroad for medical treatment and cosmetic surgery abroad.

 The Foreign, Commonwealth & Development Office (FCDO) cannot provide tailored advice for individual trips.
 Read this travel advice and carry out your own research before deciding whether to travel.